ClaudiaSuccar/ssn/README.md

 # ssn
-Stores social security number in the mainframe.
+Stores social security numbers in the mainframe.

 This program utilizes modern tool provided by the Open Mainframe Project. \
 The user inputs their name and social security number, which is stored as a hierarchical variable.